AES-256 Encrypted PTT

 Transport Layer Security

-QUIC connections use TLS 1.3 with certificate pinning on all clients.
-WebSocket fallback uses TLS 1.2/1.3.
-Transport encryption is in addition to E2EE audio — audio ciphertext rides inside an encrypted tunnel.
+All connections use TLS 1.3 with certificate pinning enforced on every client.
+Transport encryption is a second layer on top of E2EE audio — audio ciphertext rides inside an already-encrypted tunnel.

 Device Authentication